 People Also Asked

 Outpatient rehab can help you learn new skills, deal with triggers, and connect with others.
 You can consult your doctor or mentor about the benefits, risks, and costs.
 They can also help you choose a suitable program.
-Take their guidance through the healing process.
+I recommend taking guidance through the healing process.
 Know if an alcoholic can be forced to rehab.